 Green turtle nesting ranges from the Los Cabos Region of Mexico's Baja California Peninsula to northern Peru (Wester et al. 2010), with major nesting rookeries in Michoacán, Mexico (Delgado-Trejo and Alvarado-Díaz, 2012) and the Galápagos Islands (Zárate et al. 2003).
-Lesser nesting sites are found in the Revillagigedo Islands off central Mexico and several small beaches along the Central American coastline, particularly from El Salvador through northwest Costa Rica (Figure 11).
-While long-term nesting trends are only available for Michoacán, the available data indicate an encouraging sign: the population has been in an apparent upward trend for nearly 10 years, and annual nesting levels at this Mexican rookery are the largest they have been since the early 1980s (Figure 12, Delgado-Trejo and Alvarado-Díaz, 2012).
+Lesser nesting sites are found in the Revillagigedo Islands off central Mexico and several small beaches along the Central American coastline, particularly from El Salvador through northwest Costa Rica (Figure 12).
+While long-term nesting trends are only available for Michoacán, the available data indicate an encouraging sign: the population has been in an apparent upward trend for nearly 15 years, and annual nesting levels at this Mexican rookery are the largest they have been since the early 1980s (Figure 13, Delgado-Trejo and Alvarado-Díaz, 2012, Delgado-Trejo unpubl. data).

-IUCN Red List Status: Endangered
+IUCN Red List Status: Endangered in the Eastern Pacific